In today’s Architect’s Corner we speak with Sander Cruiming, owner and founder of Cloud Provider,…

 What advice would you give to another architect who wants to run stateful services in containers?

 Whatever solution you’re using, make sure it solves a majority of your data management needs.
 In other words, your production operations problems as well as your Day 1 problems.
-Otherwise you’ll be battling integration between siloed solutions, which impedes you from being nimble and responding to things quickly.
-Take for example, car companies that try to standardize on parts.
+Otherwise, you’ll be battling integration between siloed solutions, which impedes you from being nimble and responding to things quickly.
+Take, for example, car companies that try to standardize on parts.
 There is a reason why they do that.
 Fewer variations make easier for maintenance purposes.
 The mindset of those companies is: you have fewer moving parts that you need to worry about.
 The same concept is valid for software and how you run things on the IT side.

 The fewer number of things that you deal with, the fewer potential problems you’ll need to deal with.
 Rather than going for a siloed solution, look for a unified solution that solves the majority of your problems.

 And understand that no matter what you do, there will always be use cases that require some tweaking or customization.
 You’ll need to solve that anyway.
-But I would advise customers to look for a solution that helps solve a majority of their problems.
+But I would advise customers to look for a solution that helps solve the majority of their problems.

 We tried out all kinds of solutions.
 And one of the reasons we chose Portworx is that it solves a majority of our use cases and problems in a fully automated way.
 It allowed us to standardize on one solution to scale faster and better.